-The ECOG-ACRIN Cancer Research Group is dedicated to reducing the occurrence of cancer and improving the quality of life and survival in adults with cancer.
+The ECOG-ACRIN Cancer Research Group (ECOG-ACRIN) is dedicated to reducing the occurrence of cancer and improving the quality of life and survival in adults with cancer.
 The Group addresses a broad range of research goals in its clinical trials, which are medical research studies where people volunteer to test new scientific approaches.

 Most ECOG-ACRIN cancer trials are treatment studies that involve people who have cancer.
 ECOG-ACRIN also leads trials focused on prevention, screening (checking for cancer or for conditions that may lead to cancer in people who have no symptoms), diagnosis, patient-reported outcomes, cancer care delivery, precision medicine, and survivorship.